 $122,961

-Inspired in part by Robert F. Kennedy Jr.’s book Crimes Against Nature, the film features compelling interviews and insights from activists and environmentalists committed to protecting the region.
+Drawing inspiration from Robert F. Kennedy Jr.’s acclaimed book Crimes Against Nature, the film features powerful interviews with activists and environmentalists dedicated to safeguarding this unique landscape.

-This documentary highlights the significance of the last remaining unmined peak in the Appalachian range, a symbol of resistance amid widespread coal mining.
+The documentary centers on the struggle to protect the last untouched peak in the Appalachian range, which has become a beacon of hope and resistance against the expansion of coal mining.

-The story unfolds as energy corporations and a small local community clash over ownership and the fate of the mountain.
+As the narrative unfolds, viewers witness the tense conflict between energy corporations and a determined local community over the future of the mountain.

 DramaThriller